Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 to specify user-friendly names which should be shown in UIs (supported by Icinga 1.x Classic UI and Web).

-Object names are not defined using attributes (e.g. `service_description` for hosts) like in Icinga 1.x but directly after their type definition.
+Object names are not specified using attributes (e.g. `service_description` for hosts) like in Icinga 1.x but directly after their type definition.

     define service {